WeavOrg/.github/profile/README.md

-# Weav...
+# Weav

+www.weavapp.com

-## Weav is a mobile App related to the fashion industry
+## Weav is a fashion-focused social network.